kongware/scriptum/ch-2.md

 Just in case you are interested in fixed point combinators, they will be examined in a later chapter of this course.

+Please note that my `_let` combinator is not a recursive implementation of let bindings.
+If it were recrusive the default parameters defined on the left could depend on those further defined on the right.

 <sup>1</sup>This is only true for untyped languages.<br/>
 <sup>2</sup>native `let` declarations are a completely different thing.

 ### When the call stack vanishes

-Asynchronous functions lose the synchronous call stack, because when they are invoked the synchronous computations are already finished.
+Asynchronous functions lose the synchronous call stack, because when they are invoked the synchronous computation is already completed.
 While this is true we can easily build our own asynchronous call stack:

 ```Javascript
 const compCont = f => g => x => k =>